| Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 ▣ "He has no stately form or majesty

 So many of the texts in this section of Isaiah are used in the NT.
-Isaiah clearly reveals God's redemptive plan for all humans.
+Isaiah clearly reveals God's redemptive plan for all humans through the work of His Messiah.

 SPECIAL TOPIC: YHWH'S ETERNAL REDEMPTIVE PLAN